Life with AI

 The middle ground:

 The robotics factory analysis (construction-logistics/robotics/robotics-factory) models a scenario where 40-60% of construction labor moves to factory settings through modular/prefabricated construction.
 In factory settings, automation is more effective — standardized tasks, controlled environments, repeatable operations.
 On-site work remains human-dominated but augmented by robotics for specific tasks: autonomous heavy equipment, 3D printing of structural elements, drone-based inspection.
+Given global construction labor shortages, industry stakeholders increasingly frame robots as filling gaps rather than displacing workers (nature-humanoid-construction-2025).

 If this scenario plays out, peak workforce might drop from 250,000 to 150,000.
 The workforce problem doesn't disappear — it transforms.
 Fewer construction workers, more factory technicians and robot operators.
 The training pipeline shifts but doesn't shrink.